MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/FinancialServices/LoanOnboardingDataModel/Applicationdocument.md

 ---
-title: ApplicationDocument in Loan Onboarding Data Model - Common Data Model | Microsoft Docs
+title: ApplicationDocument in LoanOnboardingDataModel - Common Data Model | Microsoft Docs
 description: Document filled out by a potential borrower to apply for a loan; provides financial and other information to the lender.
-author: GithubUser
+author: cdm-publisher
+ms.service: common-data-model
 ms.reviewer: deonhe
-ms.topic: reference
+ms.topic: article
-ms.date: 10/28/2021
+ms.date: 3/3/2023
-ms.author: matgos
+ms.author: cdmditeam
 ---

-# Application document in Loan Onboarding Data Model (ApplicationDocument)
+# Application document in LoanOnboardingDataModel(ApplicationDocument)

-Document filled out by a potential borrower to apply for a loan; provides financial and other information to the lender.
+Document filled out by a potential borrower to apply for a loan; provides financial and other information to the lender\.

  Latest version of the JSON entity definition is available on <a href="https://github.com/Microsoft/CDM/tree/master/schemaDocuments/FinancialServices/LoanOnboardingDataModel/Applicationdocument.cdm.json" target="_blank">GitHub</a>.